pedromassango/build_context/README.md

 # BuildContext

-Access most used properties in your `BuildContext` instance.
+Access the most used properties in your `BuildContext` instance.
 This package relies on Dart's extension to provide easy access for the most used properties and functions that depends on the `BuildContext` instance.

 # Available Extensions
-I update this package frequently to add more extensions, bellow you can see the currently available extensions in the latest version.
+I update this package frequently to add more extensions.
+Below you can see the currently available extensions in the latest version.

 #### From the `MediaQuery`.
 Access properties right in the `context` instance.
-Available extensions:
+#### Available extensions:

 * `context.mediaQuerySize`
 * `context.orientation`